pirl-unc/lbg-guide/README.md

 Basic usage tips for the LBG cluster at UNC-CH

 ## What is LBG?
 Scientific computing at UNC-CH happens mostly on the [Longleaf Cluster](https://its.unc.edu/research-computing/longleaf-cluster/).
 Additionally, the [Lineberger Cancer Center](https://unclineberger.org/) also has its own dedicated cluster called LBG, which is administered by the [Lineberger Bioinformatics Core](https://lbc.unc.edu/).
 This unofficial repository will hopefully serve as a basic guide for LCCC researchers to get started using LBG.
+There is additional information on the [LBG wiki](https://lbgwiki.bioinf.unc.edu/index.php?title=Main_Page).

 ## Access